charlene-johnson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference between .forEach and .map is, .forEach does not return anything and .map returns a new array.

 2. What is the difference between a function and a method?

+A function

 3. What is closure?